 - Generate Bankable Data: Produce the comprehensive, quantitative performance data required by industry operators for adoption and by the AER for regulatory consideration.

-- Optimize the Biological System: Utilize field data to refine biosensor deployment, optimize the selection and application of bioremediation cultures (or biostimulation parameters), and enhance the predictive capabilities of the data platform.
+- Optimize the Biological System: Utilize mescosm water treatment data to validate biosensor deployment, to optimize the selection and application of bioremediation cultures, and enhance the predictive capabilities of the data platform.

 - Catalyze a Sustainable Solution: Support the advancement of a biological solution that offers significant environmental (reduced toxicity, enabling reclamation) and economic (lower monitoring and potentially remediation costs) advantages over conventional chemical/mechanical strategies, aligning with industry's need for effective and sustainable technologies.
 This project, with ERA's support, will de-risk key technical and operational aspects, significantly accelerating the path to commercial deployment of a uniquely integrated biological solution for NA management.